tomtomwombat/fastbloom/README.md

 `fastbloom` does not compromise accuracy.
 Below is a comparison of false positive rates with other bloom filter crates:
 > ![bloom-fp](https://github.com/tomtomwombat/fastbloom/assets/45644087/07e22ab3-f777-4e4e-8910-4f1c764e4134)
+> The bloom filters and a control hash set were populated with a varying number of random 64 bit integers ("Number of Items").
+Then 100,000 random 64 bit integers were checked: false positives are numbers who do NOT exist in the control hash set but do report as existing in the bloom filter.

+### How it Works (WIP)

+Lets say our target hashes is .

 ## References
 - [Bloom filter - Wikipedia](https://en.wikipedia.org/wiki/Bloom_filter)